marcolomele/churn-bcgx/github_tutorial.md

 ### 2. Creating Your Work

 We're organizing work by folders instead of branches.
-If more people are working on the same file, copy and paste the file in your own folder.

 ### 3. Making Changes